Azher001/COMS-579-S24-PROJECT/README.md

 2. Replace `YOUR_OPENAI_API_KEY` with the actual Open AI Api Key and make sure that you have enough credit to use the key.
 3. Replace `Your Query Here` with the actual query. example of a query "What are NLP vs Speech related research?"

-## Index Management

-- The index name is `chatbot01`.
-- It uses a dimension of 384 with cosine similarity metric.
-- To view and manage indexes, create an account on [https://www.pinecone.io/](https://www.pinecone.io/) and use their web interface.